hoylabs/OpenDTU-OnBattery-docs/docs/hardware/index.md

 1. Determine the [RF module(s)](inverter_overview.md) you need.
 2. Get an [ESP32-S3 board](esp32s3_devkit.md).
-3. Use a power suppy with 5 V and 1 A. The USB cable connected to your PC/Notebook may be powerful enough or may be not.
-Also the quality of the used USB cable might have an impact.
+3. Use a power supply with 5 V and 1 A. The USB cable connected to your PC or laptop may or may not provide sufficient power.
+Also the quality of the USB cable in use might have an impact.
 4. Wire the ESP32-S3 to the RF module(s).
 5. Wire a [display](display.md) (optional).
 6. [Flash the firmware](../firmware/flash_esp.md) via USB.